Tiger & son’s 11 straight birdies fall short of Daly duo | WTOP News

 In a remarkable return from a car crash 10 months ago that badly damaged his right leg, Woods and 12-year-old son Charlie set a tournament record with 11 straight birdies and pushed John Daly and his college son all the way to the finish Sunday in the PNC Championship.

-Daly and John Daly II, a freshman at Arkansas, won by two shots.
+Daly and John Daly II, a freshman at Arkansas, shot 57 in the scramble format and won by two shots.
 It might have been the widest Woods ever smiled after a runner-up finish.

 “The fact that I’m able to have this opportunity this year — even a couple weeks ago we didn’t really know whether or not I would be doing this,” Woods said.
 “But here we are.
 And we had just best time ever.”